-Tinsley Memorial Loan Fund: In 1951 the faculty established a loan fund as a memorial to Gladney Jack Tinsley, President of the College from July, 1945, to December 8, 1951.
+The Luther L. Ricks Memorial Loan Fund and the Tinsley Memorial Loan Fund: In 1951 the faculty established a loan fund as a memorial to Gladney Jack Tinsley, President of the College from July, 1945, to December 8, 1951.
 Members of the faculty and staff and friends of Southeastern have contributed to this loan fund.
-Each semester students contribute a portion of their fees to this loan fund.
-This loan is an emergency loan and is given to students who have an overall "C" average and who are full-time students (12 or more hours) for fall and spring semesters.
-A co-signer is required.
-The Financial Aid Office determines if the student is eligible.
+Each semester students contribute a portion of their fees to these loan funds.
+These loan funds are awarded as emergency loans to students who have an overall "C" average and who are full-time students (12 or more hours for the fall and spring semesters, 6 or more hours for the summer semester).
+An emergency loan may be applied to tuition, fees, and textbook rental charges.